Spark Innolab was founded in 2025. Meet our team!

 Mr. Bob joined NASA out of college, where he was a test engineer on both Apollo and Lunar Excursion Module Teams, and lead engineer for the Lunar Rovers.
 He then moved to design engineering and worked on the Shuttle Launch Processing System.
 After retiring from NASA in 1999, he started a small business selling personal computer equipment, and designed CNC equipment.
 He became involved with amateur radio in 2022, and began teaching technician, general, and extra licensing classes for AARL.
 He’s thrilled to introduce youth to amateur radio!

-Mr. Justin (“Red”) owned a small engine repair company for nearly a decade.
+Mr. Red owned a small engine repair company for nearly a decade, and is currently a general contractor.
 He is also a welder and a handyman, and has been a truck driver.
 He has experience leading groups of teens through taking apart and rebuilding small engines.
 He’s looking forward to passing these important life skills to the next generation.

 Mr. Brody